2 + 2 = 5: George Orwell

-In Orwell's Nineteen Eighty-Four, it appears as a possible statement of Ingsoc (English Socialism).
-The Party (i.e. a political party) slogan "War Is Peace, Freedom Is Slavery, Ignorance Is Strength" is a dogma which the Party expects the citizens of Oceania to accept as true.
-Writing in his secret diary in the year 1984, the protagonist Winston Smith ponders if the Inner Party might declare "two plus two equals five" as fact, as well as whether or not belief in such a consensus reality substantiates the lie.
-About the falsity of "two plus two equals five", in the Ministry of Love, the interrogator O'Brien tells the thought criminal Smith that control over physical reality is unimportant to the Party, provided the citizens of Oceania subordinate their real-world perceptions to the political will of the Party; and that, by way of doublethink: "Sometimes, Winston.
-[Sometimes it is four fingers.]
+In George Orwell's Nineteen Eighty-Four, 2 + 2 = 5 appears as a possible statement of Ingsoc (English Socialism).
+The Party slogan "War Is Peace, Freedom Is Slavery, Ignorance Is Strength" is a dogma which the Party expects the citizens of Oceania to accept as true.
+Writing in his secret diary in the year 1984, the protagonist Winston Smith ponders if the Party might declare "two plus two equals five" as fact, as well as whether or not belief in such a consensus reality substantiates the lie.
+About the falsity of "two plus two equals five", in the Ministry of Love, the interrogator O'Brien tells the thought criminal Smith that control over physical reality is unimportant to the Party, provided the citizens of Oceania subordinate their real-world perceptions to the political will of the Party.
+O'Brien shows four fingers of his hand and asks Smith how many he sees; Smith says "four".
+O'Brien repeatedly tortures Smith, who insists that he sees only four fingers and that "two and two are four".
+O'Brien replies: "Sometimes, Winston.
 Sometimes they are five.
 Sometimes they are three.
 Sometimes they are all of them at once".

-George Orwell used the idea of 2 + 2 = 5 in an essay of January 1939 in The Adelphi; "Review of Power: A New Social Analysis by Bertrand Russell":
+Orwell used the idea of 2 + 2 = 5 in an essay of January 1939 in The Adelphi; "Review of Power: A New Social Analysis by Bertrand Russell":

 It is quite possible that we are descending into an age in which two plus two will make five when the Leader says so.

-In propaganda work for the BBC (British Broadcasting Corporation) during the Second World War (1939–1945), Orwell applied the illogic of 2 + 2 = 5 to counter the reality-denying psychology of Nazi propaganda, which he addressed in the essay "Looking Back on the Spanish War" (1943), indicating that:
+In propaganda work for the BBC during the Second World War, Orwell applied the illogic of 2 + 2 = 5 to counter the reality-denying psychology of Nazi propaganda, which he addressed in the essay "Looking Back on the Spanish War" (1943):